Selective Address Mobility

 Inspecting Ownership

-ownershipResolverOwnerTableis the local resolver table used bydoctor samand FIB policy checks.ownershipResolverControlPlaneOwnerTableis the operator-facing control-plane table.
-It keeps one deterministic row per observed mobility address and includes the selected owner node/provider/NIC/subnet/resource, local evidence node/provider/NIC/subnet/resource/source, capture state, advertise/suppression state, and conflict reason when present.
+ownershipResolverControlPlaneOwnerTableis the only per-address operational projection.
+It is used bydoctor sam, FIB policy checks, and operators.
+It keeps one deterministic row per observed mobility address and includes the selected owner node/provider/NIC/subnet/resource, local evidence node/provider/NIC/subnet/resource/source, capture state and finalcaptureDisposition/captureReason, advertise/suppression state, and conflict reason/winner/resolution when present.

 Use routerctl mobility owners to inspect the control-plane table without